KAFSALAH/IBM_MachineLearning/readme.md

 • Procedure: in-Depth EDA via pair, bar, box, violin, and regression plots to see the effect of smoking on charges.
 Hypothesis testing the relationship between treatment costs above 35K$ and smoking status

-• Findings: The test indicates that a person with 35K$ charges is most-likely a smoker with a p-value = 0.023 and a confidence level of 0.977.
+• Findings: The test indicates that a person with 35K$ charges is most likely a smoker with a p-value = 0.023 and a confidence level of 0.977.

 #### B - [Forecasting Photovoltaic Generated Power - Regression Analysis](https://github.com/KAFSALAH/IBM_MachineLearning/blob/main/02%20-%20Supervised%20Machine%20Learning%20%5BRegression%5D/F%20-%20Forecasting%20Photovoltaic%20Generated%20Power.ipynb)